Lep1doptera/quiz-page/README.md

 # quiz-page

 This Quiz page has 10 Alien themed questions on an interactive website utilizing React with Jest testing to ensure the integrity of the app.
+This is a beginner project to learn React and testing.

 # Getting Started with Create React App